Nisser111/Nisser111/README.md

   - 🏫I'm student of high school on programmer profile
   - 📚I'm currently learning Angular and Spring Boot 3
   - ⚡In my free time I'm reaching for how to better implement AI to my life and work and reading articles
+  - ⛷️I love be in mountains and go ski
 </p>

 ###